isomerpages/govtech-im8/_control-catalog/Infrastructure Security.md

 ### Control Statement

-Register with the Singapore SMS Sender ID Registry by whitelisting or blacklisting SMS Sender IDs associated with the agency.
+Register and use whitelisted SMS Sender IDs with the Singapore SMS Sender ID Registry for sending SMSes.

 ### Control Recommendations

+Agencies must use the "gov.sg" Sender ID via the Postman tool to send SMSes to members of public unless exempted.
 Whitelist Sender IDs used to send SMSes and blacklist Sender IDs which are variants of the whitelisted Sender IDs, agency names, or names of services.

 ### Risk Statement